Council has made a commitment to increasing recycling capacity and that will mean upcoming changes to the service.

 When introduced, the new system will collect two types of recyclables on alternate weeks – i.e. the contents of your aluminium crate and your paper crate one week and then your glass crate and plastic crate the following week.

-The new crates are on order and we’ll let you know delivery dates when we have them.
-Once everyone has received their additional crates we will let you know the start date for the new system.
+The new crates are on order and we’ll let you know when we have them.
+Once everyone has their additional crates we will let you know the start date for the new system.
 There will be lots more information to come, to ensure the new system is introduced as smoothly as possible.